Better PCB Routing - How Altium Highlight Nets

-Regardless how many PCBs I design, I always find myself having to regularly review network paths on schematics layer and trace routes on PCBs.
+Regardless of how many PCBs I design, I always find myself having to regularly review network paths on the schematics layer and Altium highlight trace routes on PCBs.
 The complexity reminds me of a maze where only one path is the right one for a particular network.
 It is imperative that all the connections are accurate as errors made here will come back to haunt you later in the form of redesigns.

 The best way to ensure network accuracy is by isolating it so that each connection can be visually verified and edited, if necessary.
 Without a robust software design tool, creating and editing schematic and PCB footprint data can be quite difficult and time-consuming.
 On the other hand, with the right PCB design software, functionality and capabilities the design process can be greatly simplified and the time required to generate design files significantly reduced.

 Altium Designer® is a robust unified design environment for creating schematics and PCBs.
-This software package is designed to simplify the functional data heavy tasks so the primary part of the process is the creative aspect, which lies with each individual designer.
+This software package is designed to simplify functional data-heavy tasks so the primary part of the process is the creative aspect, which lies with each individual designer.
 One of the capabilities that facilitate this for the designer is the ability to isolate and evaluate individual networks for accuracy.
 Altium schematic Highlight nets will help you simplify your PCB design.
 In Altium Designer, there are multiple options that enable you to leverage this capability to simplify the verification of connections and circuit paths and make sure that the design you send to your manufacturer accurately reflects the printed circuit board you need to build.

 Although the schematic does not provide the layout that will be present on your manufactured board, it is essential that it is accurate and complete.
 In all but very limited cases, such as when you are adding an extra pad or part to a previous design or if the layout is quite simple, your PCB design will usually begin with the creation of a new schematic.
 Here you can define all of your components and create your nets, as shown in the schematic below.

 Schematic example without highlighted nets